Anna Olsson (cross-country skier)

-Anna Olsson (born 1 May 1976 as Anna Dahlberg in Kramfors, Ångermanland) is a Swedish cross-country skier who competed from 1996 to 2010.
+Anna Olsson (née Dahlberg; born 1 May 1976) is a Swedish cross-country skier who competed from 1996 to 2010.
 Competing in three Winter Olympics, she won a gold medal in the team sprint (with Lina Andersson) at Turin in 2006.

 Olsson also won a silver medal in the team sprint event at the FIS Nordic World Ski Championships 2009 in Liberec.
 She also has twenty individual victories at all levels at various distances since 2000.

 She married fellow skier Johan Olsson in 2008.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).